-McKenzie, Reyes and Indians beat Royals 4-0 for 4-game sweep
+Indians top Royals for 1st 4-game sweep at Kauffman Stadium

 KANSAS CITY, Mo.
 (AP) — Triston McKenzie bounced back from a rugged start to pitch one-hit ball into the sixth inning and the Cleveland Indians completed a four-game sweep by blanking the Kansas City Royals 4-0 Thursday.

 It was the fifth straight loss for the Royals, who came into the series with the best record in baseball.
-Cleveland went 6-1 on its road trip and has won nine of 11.
+Cleveland went 6-1 on its road trip against the White Sox and Kansas City, and has won nine of 11.

+This was the first time in the 48-year history of Kauffman Stadium that the Indians swept a four-game series at the park.
+The last time Cleveland swept a four-game set in Kansas City, it was against the A’s in Municipal Stadium in 1960 — Tito Francona, the father of Indians manager Terry Francona, totaled five hits for Cleveland in that previous sweep.

+“I feel like it just shows the kind of players and team we have,” McKenzie said.
+“From top to bottom early on, everybody was like, ‘Oh, they’re not going to hit, they can’t do this, they can’t do that.’
+This road trip we really proved the type of team that we can be.”

 Franmil Reyes launched his eighth home run as he continued to hit well at Kauffman Stadium.
 He is batting .538 (14 for 26) with two homers, six doubles and six RBIs in seven career games at the park.